 This is not a bad choice when making baked brie, because the fats that are in it will still allow the brie to melt and get creamy when baked.

 If your round of cheese says “double-creme” on it, that means additional cream has been added to the milk mixture used to make your brie.
-It will be creamier than brie made whole milk.
+It will be creamier than brie made with just whole milk.

 If your round of cheese says “triple-creme” on it, this means that even more additional creme has been added to the mixture used to make the brie, and it will be the creamiest version of brie you can find.